andikleen/pmu-tools/README.md

 analysis on Intel CPUs on top of [Linux perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 This uses performance counters in the CPU.

 # Recent new features:
+* ocperf now automatically downloads JSON event lists (3/29/2014) This changed various event names.
+The old CSV files have been removed.
+"PS" events are gone now.
+Use /p instead.
+Note this may require setting up https_proxy if you are behind a firewall.
 * New jevents library to resolve event lists from C (3/28/2014)
 * ucevent now supports Xeon E5/E7 v2 (IvyBridge Server) (old news)